Karyssa Martin, Staff Assistant

 The Fall 2020 session of SVP starts on Sunday, August 9, 2020!

-NTID orientation, the Summer Vestibule Program (SVP) is a mandatory two-week orientation experience for deaf and hard-of-hearing students who have been accepted into an associate degree program, associate+bachelor's degree program, pre-baccalaureate program, or career exploration studies.
+NTID orientation, the Summer Vestibule Program (SVP) is a required two-week orientation experience for deaf and hard-of-hearing students who are accepted into an associate degree program, associate+bachelor's degree program, pre-baccalaureate program, or in career exploration studies in the College of NTID.
 During this program, you will be placed into the appropriate skill levels in math and English, as well as determine your course of study.
-Also, you will be introduced to RIT/NTID facilities, policies, and student life opportunities so that you'll be well prepared when classes start, so do not make other plans during this period.
+Also, you will be introduced to RIT/NTID facilities, policies, and student life opportunities, so that you'll be well prepared when classes start.
+Attendance at SVP is mandatory, so do not make other plans during this period.

 This consists of two days of activities designed to help you determine or confirm your major at RIT/NTID.
 You will be able to see the six program areas and select two that you're interested in.
 The areas are: